 Here three social media monitoring tools to help you get started:

 - Talk Walker – In addition to monitoring social channels, Talk Walker also crawls blogs, forums, online news outlets, and even traditional channels such as broadcast, television and print.
 Talk Walker also features image recognition technology, so brands can track social posts containing images.
-Pricing ranges from $8,400 to $18,000 per year.
+Pricing ranges starting at $9,000 per year.
 Enterprise plans available on request.

-Don’t want to pay for a social monitoring tool just yet?
-HubSpot published a list of 12 free social media and brand monitoring tools that can help you decide if a paid tool is worth the investment.
+If you don’t want to pay for a social monitoring tool just yet – perhaps your company and more importantly, your sales reps are not convinced.
+E-commerce solution provider, Avada published a list of 11 free social media and brand monitoring tools that can help you decide if a paid tool is worth the investment.
+Social listening is an important part of an effective social media marketing and sales strategy.

 Publish and Share Valuable Content

 B2B buying decisions are often complex journeys that involve a lot of preliminary research.
-Buyers are looking for answers to their questions and solutions to their problems, but not necessarily your solution—at least, not yet.
+Buyers are looking for answers to their questions and solutions that will address their problems and pain points, but not necessarily your solution—at least, they may not know it yet.
 Social media allows you to publish and share content that demonstrates your thought-leadership and shows that your brand is tapped in to the latest industry trends.

 The content you create and share on social media should talk about the issues your product or service can solve, not necessarily your product or service itself.
+Successful content marketing is customer-centric.
+It focuses on the needs of your target audience.
 In-depth, brand-agnostic content is also much more likely to be shared, which means even greater exposure for your brand.
 B2B buyers may also be likelier to consume content recommended by their peers, so the aim of your social media efforts should revolve around creating a culture of valuable content.
 How do we define value?
 It’s information, insights and actions you bring to prospects that they can’t find on their own.

 Of course, creating high-quality content can take some time, so be sure to supplement your social media news feeds with articles and resources your audience may find interesting.
 Curating third-party content can also help prospects realize a problem they didn’t know they had, and think about a solution they didn’t know they needed.